What is a Project?

 - Project name and description

-- Users who can publish to the project
+- Tableau Creators who can publish to the project

-- Users who can view the project (optional, you can set viewers later after the project is created)
+- Optional: List of users who can view the project (you can set viewers later after the project is created).

 Project Types